The Privatized, Corporatized, Medicalized and Deregulated Way of Life in The United States

 As Robert Whitaker writes: “In my book Anatomy of an Epidemic, I investigated this storytelling process [the psychiatric narrative on the value of drugs].
 In the first sections of the book, I reported on a number of studies funded by the National Institute of Mental Health, the World Health Organization, and other governmental agencies that told of unmedicated psychiatric patients doing better over the long-term than those who stayed on the drugs.
 In the latter part of the book, I investigated whether these studies were ever written about in psychiatric texts.
 Here’s what I found: None of the studies was discussed at any length, and in the few instances when one of the studies was mentioned in a textbook, the authors spun the results to protect the image of the drugs.”
 Some of the psychiatric patients develop serotonin syndrome, a “potentially life-threatening” disease.
 Instead, the narrative should be about diet and exercise for psychological problems, not the deadly drugs brought to the market by a fraudulent medical scheme.
 If you think the better answer is the latest and greatest new drug, think again.
 “New prescription drugs have a 1 in 5 chance of causing serious reactions after they have been approved.
 That is why expert physicians recommend not taking new drugs for at least five years [after initial marketing of the drug] unless patients have first tried better-established options, and have the need to do so.”
 And as we hasten the approval of drugs, the drugs become less effective and less safe.
 Accelerated approval of drugs has been brought about by intense lobbying of the pharma industry, and now we have drugs on the market with no evidence that they work.
 As Dr. Steven-Huy Han, M.D., a UCLA liver specialist, has said about these drugs, “I have no idea if the drug will make them better.”
 But it is good for the medical and drug business, where FDA-regulated products account for about a fifth of every dollar spent by U.S. consumers.
 In our current business model of medicine and drugs, Janet Woodcook, M.D., then (2016) director of the FDA’s Center for Drug Evaluation and Research, would approve a drug because if she didn’t, the company making the drug, “would see its stock price crash and probably go out of business.”
 In other words, the FDA was acting to promote a drug company and its drug, not doing its job to protect US citizens from ineffective and dangerous drugs.
 Physicians sell more than 4 billion prescription drugs per year in the US.
 Many of these drugs don’t work, and when they do, often it’s because of the placebo effect.
 For example, published in the British Medical Journal (BMJ), “less than five per cent of patients receiving long-term treatment with statins are likely to obtain any benefit whatsoever.”
 Cheap “sugar pills” sold by someone in white jacket would often yield better results without the adverse side-effects.
 What works better than drugs to lower cholesterol and prevent heart disease?
 A plant forward diet.

-And now, thanks to the privatization of Medicare, insurance companies are using artificial intelligence to deny healthcare to their customers.
-Medicare Advantage plans, which are neither Medicare nor an advantage, are another means by which industry uses tax dollars to rip-off people.
-The privatization of Medicare through the Advantage plans is driving up the cost of Medicare, a winner for big corporations and a loser for tax payers.
 Corporations selling you Medicare Advantage programs are using artificial intelligence (AI) to determine whether to fund drugs and procedures.
 And guess what, the bean counters (aka Libertarians) who wrote the algorithms for the AI programs biased them to cut care for seniors.
 After the corporate AI rejects the insurance claim, a physician working for the corporation signs the reject document without ever having analyzed the patient or their medical data.
+This is another type of “physician whore.”
 Just as Medicare Advantage is neither Medicare nor an advantage, in this case, AI is neither Artificial nor intelligent.
 Rather, it is real and it is stupidly robbing people of healthcare that they paid for in their social security taxes.
 Further, thanks to corporatized search algorithms, if you Google the term Medicare Advantage, about 90% of what you see extolls the virtues of enrolling in an Advantage plan.
 And, private equity is moving into to healthcare to profit by hurting your health.
-Noble Health, a private equity group in Utah, was also among the 2022 winners of the Shkreli Awards.
+Noble Health, a private equity group in Utah, was also among the 2022 winners of the Shkreli Awards (Shkreli is a corrupt jailbird).
 It bought two rural hospitals in Missouri, leading to shortages of drugs and supplies, and stopped paying employees’ health insurance despite deducting money for that purpose from their pay.
 Dentistry is no different.
 One drill-and-filler was purposely breaking his patient’s teeth so that he could then fix them for profit.
 Another has been accused of child abuse for performing seven root canals on a 3 year old who didn’t require the procedures.
 Has your dentist ever told you about using toothpaste with hydroxyapatite to prevent cavities and re-mineralize the enamel of your teeth?
 Probably not, because prevention of dental caries does not fit the privatized dental business model and means no more drill-and-fill for profit.
 Like physicians, the more procedures done by a dentist, means a higher price will be paid for their practice when they sell their practices to private equity firms.
 This is big business.
 As the Journal of Insurance Fraud in America has said, “Medicaid fraud is the most lucrative business model in U.S. dentistry today.”
 However, if you find the right dentist, such as Dr. Peter Rechmann, DMD, Ph.D, at UCSF, health can be restored such as in this case: “Rechmann forewent an easily billable procedure [crowns] and instead, advised his patient to use a high-concentration fluoride toothpaste, anti-bacterial rinse, and xylitol chewing gum.
 When she returned a few months later, her teeth enamel had remineralized so much that she was no longer a candidate for crowns.”

 Did you know that eating soy and walnuts that contain D-serine, can prevent aging of the hypothalamus and help maintain our cognitive abilities?
 It’s important to point out that there is much misinformation about soy and the estrogen-like compounds found in soy.
 These compounds are called isoflavones and even though they are structurally similar to estrogen, they don’t have the negative effects associated with estrogen replacement treatment.
 Soy isoflavones bind to different receptors (ER-Beta) than estrogen and reduces the risk of breast and other types of cancer.
 Soy is safe and does not cause cancer, but actually prevents it, and doesn’t cause early onset of puberty in girls, it doesn’t cause fibroids or thyroid disease and it does not affect male hormones.
 Soy and soy products such as Tofu are excellent sources of protein, fiber and many other healthful nutrients.
 But, as Dr. Eric Reinhart, M.D., Ph.D. says, “The American medical profession has been part of a cartel, more or less.
 It’s been a trade union that has sought to protect its own economic interest, very often at the cost of patient well-being.”
 Healthy diets are a loser for physician income, but drugs make money.
 As I’ve written in The Medicalization of America, the AMA is largely responsible for our greedy and dangerous healthcare system.
 Dr. Reinhart goes on to say, “From the 1930s onwards, doctors [physicians] have been part of political organizing to prevent what was regarded a little bit later as socialized medicine — the idea that medical care might become a matter of rights rather than something governed by a revenue interest.
 The AMA [American Medical Association] was largely formed to do this, to advocate for doctor’s [physician’s] interests, their financial interests, and also their desire for autonomy to not have any kind of interference from government.”
 When the US government brought about Medicare and Medicaid, the AMA helped to setup the programs realizing that government funding, the people’s tax dollars, could be used to fund their privatized medical treatment system.
 This meant more income for procedures and drugs that more frequently than not, don’t work.
 Their mantra was and is, “let practicing physicians decide what works for their patients.”
 Who cares if most medical procedures don’t work, so long as I make money.
 In other words, good food is for health so we’re mum on that and actually promulgate bad information on diet, such as the keto diet, medical treatment is about money.